 “Conceptual thought is wholly inadequate for communicating the force of nature.
 It is only ever after the fact as a reactive construct designed as a preconceived measure of thought.
 The concept that a person is what and how they think is invalid.
 Human beings like to confine themselves to fixed meanings.
 A concept of what a thing or being “is” can only be communicated after the fact, but the thought-driven will tend to see significance in the concept.
 Most people are only partially mentally active, no matter how intelligent they appear.
 Most responses and decisions occur outside of any concept or idea and more through senses, feelings, emotions, perceptions and mental awareness of the non-state.
 As soon as any concept is applied to the non-state then, whatever its function, the concept is ideology repeating itself.”

 The beauty of having found solace in this documentation was such that it would confirm the principle of the affect which could be employed within a dialectical framework for the destruction of art and literature.
 Phenomena of language-oriented imagery appeared as a psychological expression, but this was a defence against understanding the difference between the mind and thoughts, all contemporary definitions of which were inadequate.

 “One can only imagine the conversations.”

 N was confronted with a situation in which the semiotics of racketeering held sway.
 This presented a limited choice: Either to serve power or reject it altogether.
-In seeking the communication of specific ideas towards a satisfactory conclusion it was important to N that he simply satisfy appetite and interact sensually with persons and the environment.
-This entailed visual destruction: The manipulation of the imagery of power towards its annihilation.
-The auditory trespassers were of vital importance.
+In seeking a satisfactory conclusion it was important to N that he simply satisfy appetite and interact sensually with persons and the environment.
+This entailed visual destruction: The manipulation of the imagery of power towards its annihilation, and in this the auditory trespassers were of vital importance.